-One huge question that comes up for anyone thinking about thru hiking is managing cleaning clothing on the trail, the focus frequently being that they stink and that they want to smell better and cut some of the stank out, so do you wash clothes on the AT?
+One huge question that comes up for anyone thinking about thru-hiking is managing cleaning clothing on the trail, the focus frequently being that they stink and that they want to smell better and cut some of the stank out, so do you wash clothes on the AT?

-Most thru hikers will not do laundry on the trail with their primary clothing, most will limit this to washing out socks and underwear while wearing the other pair.
+Most thru-hikers will not do laundry on the trail with their primary clothing, most will limit this to washing out socks and underwear while wearing the other pair.
 Then they leave the washed clothes pinned to their backpack to dry in the sun which also helps kill stinky bacteria.

 This plan to avoid washing won’t work for everyone and just like deodorant, some will want to do this just to maintain some sense of normalcy while they start on the trail.

-Many thru hikers will choose to do laundry on the trail to help keep the stink down, others will choose this to maintain a personal level of cleanliness for themselves.
+Many thru-hikers will choose to do laundry on the trail to help keep the stink down, others will choose this to maintain a personal level of cleanliness for themselves.

 Overall, most hikers don’t want to be smelly and they don’t like getting dirty looks from trail towns residents when resupplying or by other day hikers who are passing them on the trail.

-There is also an element that some may just not have enough time before starting their hike or if they are hiking an alternate route or just flat out haven’t had the time to do laundry, so this article will cover doing your laundry while on your thru hike.
+There is also an element that some may just not have enough time before starting their hike or if they are hiking an alternate route or just flat out haven’t had the time to do laundry, so this article will cover doing your laundry while on your thru-hike.

-There aren’t any washing machines on the trail which leaves you with a three choices when it comes to doing your laundry while on the trail.
+There aren’t any washing machines on the trail which leaves you with three choices when it comes to doing your laundry while on the trail.

-Almost all thru hikers will follow hand washing at most as adding additional gear weight like a laundry bag with only a single purpose is very wasteful.
+Almost all thru-hikers will follow hand washing at most as adding additional gear weight like a laundry bag with only a single purpose is very wasteful.

 When on the trail you are trying to focus on cleaning the most needful items that you are going to wear, as mentioned then people will often wash their socks and underwear.